Students gathered in Meyer Green for a meeting and greet after the Summer Civil Dialogue Program.

 Students will also explore their own views with their peers on a variety of contemporary topics facing society today.
 These topics will be open and up to students and their peer facilitators to decide, but could include topics such as:

 - What do you think are the pitfalls, if any, of social media usage among young teenagers?
-Should it be regulated?
-By whom?
+Should phones be banned in schools?
+Why or why not?

-- To what extent, if any, should addressing climate change rely on technological solutions?
+- To what extent, if any, should addressing climate change rely on technological solutions only?

 At the completion of the program, students will have begun building core skills of active listening, open inquiry, and for engaging sincerely with others about topics that are of central importance to students and civic life.

-- Groups consist of 8-10 incoming students + 1 peer facilitator (upperclassman)
+- Groups consist of 8-10 incoming students + 2 peer facilitators (upperclassman)

 - Students are required to attend four 90-minute sessions during the month of August on Tuesdays or Wednesdays